arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/datasheet/datasheet.md

 ### Getting Started - IDE

-If you want to program your Arduino® Nicla Vision while offline you need to install the Arduino® Desktop IDE **[1]** To connect the Arduino® Vision to your computer, you’ll need a micro USB cable.
+If you want to program your Arduino® Nicla Vision while offline, you need to install the Arduino® Desktop IDE **[1]**.
+To connect the Arduino® Vision to your computer, you will need a micro USB cable.
 This also provides power to the board, as indicated by the LED.

 ### Getting Started - Arduino Cloud Editor

-All Arduino® boards, including this one, work out-of-the-box on the Arduino® Cloud Editor **[2]**, by just installing a simple plugin.
+All Arduino® boards, including this one, work out-of-the-box on the Arduino® Cloud Editor **[2]** by installing a simple plugin.

-The Arduino® Cloud Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
-Follow **[3]** to start coding on the browser and upload your sketches onto your board.
+The Arduino® Cloud Editor is hosted online.
+Therefore, it will always be up-to-date with all the latest features and support of the boards.
+Follow **[3]** to start coding in the browser and upload your sketches to your board.

 ### Getting Started - Arduino Cloud

-All Arduino® IoT enabled products are supported on Arduino® Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino® IoT enabled products are supported on Arduino® Cloud, which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Getting Started - WebBLE